 - Greek cross design

 St. Marks Museum: Housed inside the basilica, it has it’s own fees and is definitely worth checking out.
 It’s established between the Basilica’s vestibule and the Doge’s old banquet hall.
 The exhibits here cover the Quadriga, Mosaics, Textiles and Antiques.
 They are most informative.

-Saint Mark's Basilica Information
+Saint Mark's Basilica Travel Tips

 - You cannot bring any bags inside with you; avail the locker facilities.